Stop Blaming Others for Why You're Not Doing What You Want

 "If I want to see a movie in a theater, I can go by myself.
 Over time, I can focus on building up friendships with people who like going to movies and whose schedules work with mine."

 "It's hard not to fall into social comparison with other parents, but I'm not a sheep.
 I can think independently and experiment with different types of behaviors."

 "Our financial security and stress is so much more important than keeping up with the Joneses.
 I can be upfront about wanting to stick to cheaper options for playdates and gifts.
 There's no shame in that."

-"I would prefer to have a role model to guide me and help me feel more confident, but if I get involved in local politics I'm likely to meet role models that way.
+"I would prefer to have a role model to guide me and help me feel more confident, but if I get involved in local politics, I'm likely to meet role models that way.
 I can use publicly available information to get started.
 I'm good at researching and following instructions."

 Wrapping Up and Additional Tips

 One of the best ways to learn how to think differently is to see lots of different examples of how to transform negative, self-limiting thinking into thinking that's more energizing and constructive.
-There are many different ways you can construct thoughts that help you move forward rather than hold you back.
-Experiment with generating your own alternate thinking and find new thinking that feels like a good fit for you.
+There are many different ways you can construct thoughts that will help you move forward rather than holding you back.
+Experiment with generating your own alternate thinking, and find new thinking that feels like a good fit for you.
 For each of your problem thoughts, you can even try constructing a few different variations of alternative thinking to see what feels like it's most helpful.
 Writing out your current and alternative thoughts, as I've done in the examples, is likely to be the most beneficial way to do this.